-Top 5 hair concerns that GPs can help with
+Top 5 hair conditions and concerns that GPs can help with

 As parents we have to deal with our children when they come back from kindergarten or school and their hair is infested with head lice, and it’s never pleasant.
 The thought of it alone causes worry and panic.
 Every mum and dad struggle with how to deal it as it is very contagious and usually involves a lot of washing.
 However, we can reassure you as head lice do not carry any known human disease and they are not dangerous.